 There is no more Padmé.
 Padmé died the moment her beloved Anakin seized her throat in the merciless grip of his Force power.
 All that remains is the Queen: Amidala of Naboo, Palpatine's creation.

 "I killed Obi-Wan for the wrong reason," he admits.
 "I regret harming you in my anger.
 But you have hurt me more.
 You hurt me more every day."

 He is blind to her growing fury.
-He could never see through her mask.
+He never could see through her mask.
 Only one man has that ability: the one who taught her to dissimulate her emotions when she was on the verge of becoming queen of a planet.